April distinguishes itself by hosting the most torrid conditions in

 February through

 September, with an average maximum UV index of 12.
-A UV Index reading of 11, and higher, represents an ultimate health vulnerability from unsafe exposure to UV radiation for average individuals.
+A UV Index of 11, and more, symbolizes an extreme threat to health from unsafe exposure to UV radiation for the average person.

-Note: A maximum high daily UV index of 12 during April translates into the following directions:
+Note: The maximum daily UV index, 12 in April, converts into the following recommendations: